John Part: 2017–2023: Hall of Fame, televised return, CDC and World Seniors Tour

-Part currently competes on the Championship Darts Circuit that runs in North America since its induction in 2015.
+Part competes on the Championship Darts Circuit that runs in North America since its induction in 2015.
 He also was the champion of the very first event that was held on the circuit.
 He has stayed on the circuit ever since winning a further two events in 2017 and 2018 respectively.
 As of August 2023, he was ranked 24th on the Order of Merit.

 In addition to competing on the CDC Tour, Part has also competed on the World Seniors Darts Tour.
 He was invited to compete at the inaugural tournament the 2022 World Seniors Darts Championship and was seeded into the second round due to his career's success.
 He played his first TV match since 2018 against the 2001 BDO World Darts Championship winner, John Walton in which he lost 3–1 in sets averaging 74.68.
 Despite this he competed in the next tournament, the 2022 World Seniors Darts Masters staged at Lakeside.
 In this Part picked up his first win on tour against wildcard Paul Lim averaging above 80 in a 4–0 whitewash.
 In the second round, he fell to his old nemesis Phil Taylor in a 4–0 whitewash, this time averaging 78.04.
 Part was then invited to compete at the 2022 World Seniors Darts Matchplay losing to Peter Manley in the first round in extra legs.
 Part continued his run of competitions playing in both the 2023 World Seniors Darts Championship,(in which he made it to the second round) and 2023 World Seniors Darts Masters.
 It was in the latter where he pulled off a surprise win over Kevin Painter before falling to Robert Thornton.